minetest/minetest/games/devtest/README.md

 ## Random notes

-* Experimental/strange/unstructured tests can be found in the `experimental` mod
 * Textures of drawtype test nodes have a red dot at the top left corner.
 This is to see whether the textures are oriented properly

 ## Design philosophy